gurkirt/realtime-action-detection/README.md

   </tr>
 </table>

-##### Disscussion:
+##### Discussion:
 `Effect of training iterations:`
-There is a effect of learing rate and number of itertaion the model is trained.
+There is an effect due to the choice of learning rate and the number of iterations the model is trained.
-If you train SSD on intial leanring rate for many iterations then it performs is better on lower IoU threshold, which is done in this case.
+If you train the SSD network on initial learning rate for many iterations then it performs is better on lower IoU threshold, which is done in this case.
-In orignal work using caffe implementation of SSD,
+In original work using caffe implementation of SSD,
-I trained SSD with 0.0005 learning rate for first 30K iteration and dropped then learning rate by factor of 5 (divided by 5) and only trained for 45k itrations.
+I trained the SSD network  with 0.0005 learning rate for first 30K iterations and dropped then learning rate by the factor of 5 (divided by 5) and further trained up to 45k iterations.
-In this implementation all the models are trained for 120K iterations, intial learninig rate is 0.0005 and learing is dropped by the fastor of 5 after 70K and 90K iterations.
+In this implementation, all the models are trained for 120K iterations, the initial learning rate is set to 0.0005 and learning is dropped by the factor of 5 after 70K and 90K iterations.

 `Kalogeiton et al. [5] ` make use mean fusion, so I thought we could try in our pipeline which was very easy to incorporate.
 It is evident from above table that mean fusion performs better than other fusion techniques.
-Also, their method rely on multiple frames as input in addition to post-processing of bounding box coordinates at tubelet level.
+Also, their method relies on multiple frames as input in addition to post-processing of bounding box coordinates at tubelet level.

 ##### Real-time aspect:

-This implementation is mainly focused on producing the best number, it can be modified to tun fast.
+This implementation is mainly focused on producing the best numbers (mAP) in the simplest manner, it can be modified to run faster.
 There few aspect that would need changes:
- - NMS is performed once in python then again in matlab; one has to do that on GPU in python
+ - NMS is performed once in python then again in Matlab; one has to do that on GPU in python
- - Most of the time spent during tube generations is taken by disc operations; which can be elimnated completely.
+ - Most of the time spent during tube generations is taken by disc operations; which can be eliminated completely.
  - IoU computation during action path is done multiple time just to keep the code clean that can be handled more smartly

-Contact me if you want to implement real-time version.
+Contact me if you want to implement the real-time version.
-Proper real-time version would require converting matlab part into python.
+The Proper real-time version would require converting Matlab part into python.
-I presented the timing of indivual components in paper, which still holds.
+I presented the timing of individual components in the paper, which still holds true.

 ## Extras
-To use pre-trained model download the pretrained weights from the links given below and make changes in `test-ucf24.py` to accept the downloaded weights.
+To use pre-trained model download the pre-trained weights from the links given below and make changes in `test-ucf24.py` to accept the downloaded weights.

 ##### Download pre-trained networks
 - Currently, we provide the following PyTorch models: